ez80/84-CE-Documentation/docs/bit-shifts/rr.rst

 	.. image:: images/rr.png

 **Uses**
-	- Quickly multiplying by two
+	- Quickly dividing by two (carry flag is set if there was a remainder)
 	- Retrieving consecutive bits of a byte in a loop, starting from the left

 **Results**